 At Resource Center, Patrick works to advocate on behalf of the LGBTQ and HIV/AIDS community in North Texas.
 Patrick comes to the Center with nearly ten years of experience working in politics and policy both in Washington, DC and London.
 He spent four years working in a variety of positions in the office of U.S. Senator Bill Nelson (D-FL), ultimately becoming Special Assistant to the Senator.

 After leaving the Senate, he engaged in targeted advocacy and policy research as the National Security Program Associate at Human Rights First, working on issues related to counterterrorism and human rights.
 While at Human Rights First, he observed the military commission trials ongoing at Guantanamo Bay, Cuba.

 Patrick holds an MSc (with distinction) in Public Policy and Administration from the London School of Economics and Political Science (LSE) and a BA (with honors) in Political Science from the University of Florida.

 Patrick lives with his partner, Alex, and two kittens in downtown Dallas.

-For fun, she’s a contributing columnist for the Dallas Voice and a frequent resource for Dallas Television and radio stations on issues relating to the transgender community.
+For fun, she’s a contributing columnist for the Dallas Voice and a frequent resource for national and local media on issues relating to the transgender community.